 The other shooters, Nikolas Cruz and David Katz, are also the typical story of young, white males with mental issues who purchase guns and go on killing sprees.

 But this still doesn’t explain why these tragedies keep happening in Florida.
-There are misogynistic men and those with mental health issues all over the country, but why does this constant trauma and death always return to our doorstep?
+There are misogynistic men and those with mental health issues all over the country, so why does this constant trauma and death always return to our doorstep?

 It could be our gun laws.

 After Parkland, however, there were some changes.
 Following the shooting, many states, including Florida, passed new gun control laws.
 Three weeks after the shooting, Former Gov. Rick Scott passed the Marjory Stoneman Douglas High School Public Safety Act.
-The bill includes provisions that raise the minimum age to purchase a gun and that allow law enforcement to bar a person from owning guns for up to a year with the approval of a judge if they deem the person dangerous due to mental illness.
+The bill includes provisions that raise the minimum age to purchase a gun and allow law enforcement to bar a person from owning guns for up to a year with the approval of a judge if they deem the person dangerous due to mental illness.
 Though the bill was comprehensive and filled in some legislative gaps, background checks on private gun sales are still not required, and you do not have to register a gun in Florida.

 We tried, but Sebring showed us that we need to try harder.
 The first mass shooting of 2019 was in Tallahassee, Florida.
 We need to do more.

-Not many people will remember this shooting, and who can blame us.
+Not many people will remember this shooting, and who can blame us?
 There is so much going on with our government and the world that our national consciousness can only take so much.
-The Parkland students took a tragedy, mobilized and then used their voices to spark change which allowed our state to finally implement stricter gun laws.
+The Parkland students took a tragedy, mobilized and then used their voices to spark change that allowed our state to finally implement stricter gun laws.
 Many people had to die before our state government paid attention.
 How many more people need to die before we fix our laws for good?